 For the cheese filling:

-So that leads us nicely onto our filling for our sigara böreği.
-For sigara böreği, the traditional filling is Lor cheese (a crumbled white cheese – if you are outside of Turkey, or you can’t get Lor, feta cheese can be used as a substitute) and finely chopped parsley, mixed together, sometimes with a beaten egg, too.
+So that leads us nicely onto our filling for our cheese rolls recipe.
+For sigara böreği, the traditional filling is Lor cheese, a crumbled mild white cheese.
+If you are outside of Turkey, or you can’t get Lor, feta cheese can be used as a substitute.
+We also use finely chopped parsley and a beaten egg, too.
 Okay, so you know the traditional filling now.
-For our sigara böreği recipe, however, if we have friends over to visit, we like to add a few extras to our filling…
+For our sigara böreği recipe, however, if we have friends over to visit, we like to add a few extras to our filling.

 It’s a mix of reactions from Turkish friends; some of them bite into our sigara böreği and then a smile appears on their faces.
 “Ohhh, have you put onion in this?”